 Ah, distinctly I remember - it was in a warm September;

 For bath tissue I dismember - a flyer issued by the store.

 Eagerly I wish for passing - that which has been amassing

 In my bowels far surpassing - any gassing heretofore

 Then, methought the air grew smelly, perfumed from my askew belly

-The fumes of kimchee from the deli, like the breath of Balthazor
+The fumes of fish stew from the deli, like the breath of Balthazor

-“Wretch,” I cried, “as God hath bent me—by what devils hath he sent thee?
+“Wretch,” I cry, “as God hath bent me—by what devils hath he sent thee?

 Respite – respite!
 No more!
-Some substantial output, I implore!
+Some forthright output, I implore!

-Heed, oh heed this burning need I'm yearning for!”
+Purge, oh purge this burning urge I'm yearning for!”